wendyverdonk93/docs/content/payment-methods/wallet/applepay/apple-pay-chargeback.md

 ## Chargebacks

-Since Apple Pay payments are credit card transactions, merchants are [3D Secure](/faq/general/glossary/#3d-secure) protected for customer fraud.
-In such situations whereby a customer initiates a chargeback, email <retrieval@multisafepay.com> and MultiSafepay will challenge the chargeback on your behalf.
+Since Apple Pay payments are credit card transactions, merchants are [3D Secure](/faq/general/glossary/#3d-secure) protected against fraud.
+Email requests for MultiSafepay to challenge chargebacks on your behalf to <retrieval@multisafepay.com>

 Please make sure to read more information about [chargebacks](/faq/chargebacks) on our documentation page.